5 Ways to Protect Your Dachshund’s Paws This Winter

 Keep your Dachshund occupied for longer periods of time and reduce destructive behaviors by including these recommended mind-motivating dog toys.

-How long has it been since you taught your Dachshund a new trick or command?
+How long has it been since you taught your Dachshund a new trick?

 It doesn’t matter how young or old they are, it is a great opportunity to have some one-on-one time with your pup.